Disclosure: This article contains affiliate links. If you make a booking through these links, we may earn a commission at no extra cost to you.

 When to fly: the cheapest months at a glance

 Timing is the single biggest lever on this route.
 A €19 January fare and a €120 Christmas fare are the same flight booked at different times.
-Here is the month-by-month picture.
+Here’s the month-by-month picture.

 MonthTypical one-way fareWhy